The Ultimate In Birding Tours

 • The shorebird wonders of the Far North, including fighting Ruffs, calling Wood Sandpipers, Whimbrels and Spotted Redshanks, and twirling Red-necked Phalaropes

-• Flocks of King and Steller's Eiders bobbing up and down on the waters of the great Varangerfjord
+• King and Steller's Eiders bobbing up and down on the waters of the great Varangerfjord

 • Tracking down Yellow-billed Loons and hoping for a lucky break with Snowy Owl!